-⚠ WARNING!
+▲ WARNING!
 Do not charge the computer battery while you are onboard aircraft.

-The battery charges whenever the computer is plugged into external power through an AC adapter, an optional power adapter, an optional expansion product, or an optional docking device.
+The battery charges whenever the computer is plugged into external power through an AC adapter, an optional power adapter, or an optional expansion product.

 The battery charges whether the computer is off or in use, but it charges faster when the computer is off.